 About Watkins Woolen Mill and Bethany Farm

-Established in 1839 as a small livestock farm in the northeast corner of Clay County, Mo., by 1870 Bethany had expanded into a 3,660-acre agricultural and industrial enterprise.
-The 1,240-acre home farm was surrounded by a number of smaller sections, including two 500-600 acre tenant farms.
+Established in 1839 as a small livestock farm in the northeast corner of Clay County, Missouri, by 1870 Bethany had expanded into a 3,660-acre agricultural and industrial enterprise.
+The 1,240-acre home farm was surrounded by a number of smaller sections, including two 500-600-acre tenant farms.
 The plantation, as owner Waltus L. Watkins styled it, included an elegant home and a three-story mill where wool was spun into yarn, and woven into cloth, blankets and shawls.
 The plantation also had a brick kiln, a gristmill, sawmills, a blacksmith shop, a dairy, a fruit dryhouse, an icehouse, barns and other farm buildings, as well as a scale house, a woolshed and houses for the mill and farm workers.
 The Mount Vernon Church and octagonal Franklin Academy school building were built adjacent to the plantation.

 Watkins, like most farmers of his day, practiced diversified farming.
 He raised shorthorn cattle, Missouri mules, horses, swine, sheep and poultry, grew various grain crops, and planted extensive orchards.
 He also marketed the services of his mills, kiln and blacksmith shop to people in the area.
 When the woolen industry reached Missouri in the 1850s, Watkins decided to take advantage of his early training in Kentucky textile mills and in 1860 constructed the Watkins Woolen Mill.